wlowry88/friend-of-the-day/README.md

 ## License

-Mnemonic is MIT Licensed.
+Friend of the Day is MIT Licensed.
 See LICENSE for details.